MicrobiologyETHZ/mbarq/docs/install.md

 ## Option 2

-- Clone the repository and create and activate conda environment
+- Clone the repository and create and activate the conda environment

 ```shell